wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 	gp env AWS_SECRET_ACCESS_KEY="xxxxxxx"
 	gp env AWS_DEFAULT_REGION=us-east-1
 	```
 - Verify Configuration by running `aws sts get-caller-identity`.
-It should look like this
+It should look like this:
 ![aws cli](assets/wk0/confirmconfigure.png)
 5. **Billing Alarm**: Upon authorizing *Billing Alerts* in Root Account, I was set to create a billing Alarm via the AWS CLI.

 - I created a Simple Notification Service(SNS) Topic and setup a subscription to serve it
 - Here's the command ran on gitpod workspace:
 ![SNS topic](assets/wk0/snsconfig.png)

 - Here is the Email Confirmation:
 ![email](assets/wk0/snsconfirmed.png)

 - I then created the metric-alarm by linking the topic previously created in configurations of a new file named `alarm-config.json` present in the aws folder generated when installed.
 - Find the Configuration syntax below: